ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

     There is currently no support for team and organization mappings for OIDC at this time.
 The OIDC adapter does authentication only and not authorization.
 In other words, it is only capable of authenticating whether this user is who they say they are, not authorizing what this user is allowed to do.
 Configuring generic OIDC creates the UserID appended with an ID/key to differentiate the same user ID originating from two different sources and therefore, considered different users.
 So one will get an ID of just the user name and the second will be the ``username-<random number>``.

-5. To verify that the authentication was configured correctly, logout of climber and the login screen will now display the OIDC logo to indicate it as a alternate method of logging into climber.
+5. To verify that the authentication was configured correctly, logout of ascender and the login screen will now display the OIDC logo to indicate it as a alternate method of logging into ascender.

  .. image:: ../common/images/configure-awx-auth-oidc-logo.png
-    :alt: climber login screen displaying the OpenID Connect (OIDC) logo for authentication.
+    :alt: ascender login screen displaying the OpenID Connect (OIDC) logo for authentication.